Coronavirus in Norway

 The information in this window has been retrieved from other tabs.
 If it is your project and you are going to edit it, you must go to the Status tab.

-Er eit "historisk" prosjekt avslutta, eller søknaden ikkje vart innvilga, så kan det klassfiserast med grøn farge.
+Er eit "historisk" prosjekt avslutta, eller søknaden ikkje vart innvilga, så kan det klassifiserast med grøn farge.
 Då treng dere ikkje å fylle ut fanene som gjeld databehandling og godkjenningar.
 NB!
 Dette gjeld berre historiske prosjekt.

 Enter the applicable status of the project here.
 This must be updated over the course of the project.